 Fair & Efficient Funding

-About a third of our annual state budget, $1.18 billion in 2013, supports public education.
-This level of funding makes Delaware the 12th most generous state in the country when it comes to supporting public schools and the 11th highest in percent state contribution.
+About a third of our annual state budget, $2.13 billion in 2016, supports public education.
+Per-pupil, Delaware is the 13th most generous state in the country when it comes to supporting public schools.

 Funding for Children, not for “Units.”

 Delaware is one of only a few states where education funding follows “units,” or staff positions, rather than reflecting the needs of individual students.
 Our funding system was built on the structure of schooling in the segregation-era 1940s under the assumption that all children learned the same way.

 The model is an impediment to innovation such as distance learning opportunities, and does not adequately reflect the far-ranging needs of our children—from those receiving special education services to English learners.